ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 The easiest way to do this is by having an AJAX call that fires every 5 seconds using `setInterval`.
 If there is new data for contributions, clear the div and add the new data.
 To test this:

  1. Open the same project in two browser tabs.
  2. Add a contribution in one tab
  3. Switch to the other tab, it should appear after 5 seconds!

 #### 2. Search by project title or description

-Add a search bar on your home
+1. Add a search bar on your project's page.

+2. Create a posts/search/ route that takes in a search param.

+3. Send an AJAX request to your new route containing the input from the searchbox.

+4. Filter prjects on your `projects/search` route for projects that contain the search string.

+   Refer to this URL for help setting up your [search funcionality](http://stackoverflow.com/questions/28775051/best-way-to-perform-a-full-text-search-in-mongodb-and-mongoose).

+5. Return the search results to the client.

+6. Use JQuery to remove old items and display the new projects.